Rosneft expansion thwarted by U.S. veto on Morgan Stanley deal

 Morgan Stanley also said that the deal was terminated and that it will now consider a variety of options.

-The collapse of the deal, valued by sources at between $300 million and $400 million, is yet another blow for Rosneft after its partners, including ExxonMobil, withdrew from projects to develop Arctic offshore oil deposits following the introduction of Western sanctions over the Ukraine crisis.
+The collapse of the deal, valued by sources at between $300 million (192 million pounds) and $400 million, is yet another blow for Rosneft after its partners, including ExxonMobil (XOM.N), withdrew from projects to develop Arctic offshore oil deposits following the introduction of Western sanctions over the Ukraine crisis.

 The Morgan Stanley deal was agreed in December 2013, when Sechin said that it would spearhead the company's growth in the international oil and products markets.